venkatramnank/PythonForMLWorkshop/README.md

 # PythonForMLWorkshop
-Repo for ML workshop using python for UE19EC353: Machine Learning for the Jan-May 2022 at PES University
+This is the repository for ML workshop using python for UE19EC353: Machine Learning for the Jan-May 2022 at PES University.
+Dates held : 17 Jan to 21 Jan 2022

-# Agenda
+## Agenda
 - Day 1 :
   - Introduction to Machine Learning Workshop.
- Chapter 1 : Starting off with Numpy: Numerical Python
+  - Chapter 1 : Starting off with Numpy: Numerical Python
 - Day 2 :
-Chapter 2 : Playing with tabular Data: Pandas
+  - Chapter 2 : Playing with tabular Data: Pandas
-Chapter 3 : Visualizing with Matplotlib
+  - Chapter 3 : Visualizing with Matplotlib
 - Day 3 :
-Chapter 4 : Learning Scikit Learn: The Machine Learning Python tool Chapter 5 : Jumping Into Images: OpenCV
+  - Chapter 4 : Learning Scikit Learn: The Machine Learning Python tool
+  - Chapter 5 : Jumping Into Images: OpenCV
 - Day 4 :
-Chapter 6 : Going Deep : Tensorflow
+  - Chapter 6 : Going Deep : Tensorflow

+## Contact
+venkatramnank@pesu.pes.edu